ant-trullo/smFiSH_software/README.md

 - Install smFiSH_software:

 	Unzip the file smFiSH_software.zip and put all the files and the subfolder in a folder.
-	In order to compile the cython files, open a terminal, or a cmd in case of Windows, move into the folder with the .py and .pyx files and, one by one, run 	  the following commands:
+	In order to compile the cython files, open a terminal, or a cmd in case of Windows, move into the folder where .py and .pyx files are and then, one by
+	one, run the following commands:

 	python3 setup_MNU.py build_ext --inplace